pemistahl/lingua-go/README.md

 2. The more languages take part in the decision process, the less accurate are the detection results.

 *Lingua* aims at eliminating these problems.
-It nearly does not need any configuration and yields pretty accurate results on both long and short text, even on single words and phrases.
+She nearly does not need any configuration and yields pretty accurate results on both long and short text, even on single words and phrases.
-It draws on both rule-based and statistical methods but does not use any dictionaries of words.
+She draws on both rule-based and statistical methods but does not use any dictionaries of words.
-It does not need a connection to any external API or service either.
+She does not need a connection to any external API or service either.
 Once the library has been downloaded, it can be used completely offline.

-## 3. <a name="supported-languages"></a> Which languages are supported? <sup>[Top ▲](#table-of-contents)</sup>
+## 3. Which languages are supported?

 Compared to other language detection libraries, *Lingua's* focus is on *quality over quantity*, that is, getting detection right for a small set of languages first before adding new ones.